 Your outlook is beyond pessimistic; it only has room for the worst-case scenarios.
 Because of this, you empathize with every disaster.
 What’s worse, you look for crises and disasters.
 You expect bad things to happen, worrying about things dominates your time.
 So, you become a victim of even things that haven’t happened.

 This unhealthy coping mechanism leads to the use of other unhealthy strategies.
 Worrying becomes addictive to the mind.
-It triggers the fight, flight or freeze reaction.
+It triggers the fight, flight, or freeze reaction.
 This leads to poor decision making.

-There are many physical and emotional triggers that push people to self-destructive behavior.
+Many physical and emotional triggers push people to self-destructive behavior.
 Pain of any kind pushes people to seek a way out.
 Drinking and drugs provide a temporary oasis from pain.
 But cause other health problems that start a vicious cycle.
 You seek relief but don’t or can’t face what is causing it.
 When you don’t feel good about yourself you engage in behavior to punish yourself.
 Sometimes this is conscious and deliberate, other times it is subconscious sabotage.
 This triggers physical and mental addictions, dangerous or risky behavior, affairs, or other self-defeating behaviors.

 You end up destroying yourself and ruining your life by running away from the pain that started the cycle.
 You must face the pain.
 It may never go away, but you can keep it from holding you in a victim mindset.

 Many people in Western developed countries identify with the role of a victim.
 When asked the majority acknowledge being taken advantage of, lied to, abused, or betrayed.
 This becomes one of the main aspects of their identity.

 We hold onto these roles because they are comfortable.
 The dominant cultural narrative reinforces it as a way of controlling our thoughts and values.
 Religions control half of the population.
 So, they have a critical mass effect on our modern societies.